 The problem with having lots of books sitting on a bookshelf at home is that my reading mood seems to change frequently and the book I actually want to read never seems to be the one I’m carrying with me.
 I can be sat in the barbers waiting for my hair (what little there still is of it) to be cut and I’ll be in the mood to read some Tech History.
 I can be travelling by aeroplane and suddenly be in the mood for some Self-Development reading.
 Or I could be in a park on a sunny day and fancy reading some fiction.
 Chances are the book I actually have with me is something I feel I *should* be reading (such as a business book) but am probably not in the mood to read.

 A few months ago that all started to change for me – and it’s all thanks to the Amazon Kindle.

 Having an e-Reader like the Kindle means I can pretty much carry all the books I now buy with me wherever I go.
 I now find myself reading a lot more because the book I’m in the mood to read is nearly always with me at the time I want to read it.

 But why is reading important for business success?

-Tom Peters believes in out-reading the competition.
-He suggest that ‘A’ player executives out-read ‘B’ and ‘C’ players – reading on average 24 books per year.
+Tom Peters believes in out reading the competition.
+Peters suggests that ‘A’ player executives out-read ‘B’ and ‘C’ players – reading on average 24 books per year.